suravi73/Data-Card/LFW_Data_Card.md

 - **Human-related attributes:** Faces, names
 - **Sensitive attributes:** Gender, race, age (not explicitly labeled, but visually present)
 - **Discussion:** The dataset may reflect demographic biases present in web images.
-- *Note: No explicit annotation of sensitive attributes; analysis may require manual inspection.*

 ---